JuliaLang/www.julialang.org/blog/2022/04/simplechains.md

 The answer is yes, you can quickly build machine learning frameworks which greatly outperform the giants in specialized cases using the Julia programming language, and we demonstrate this with our new release SimpleChains.jl.

+#### Note before we start

+If you're interested in this topic and want to work on Julia machine learning, note that the [Pumas DeepPumas team is hiring](https://pumas.ai/company/machine-learning-scientist/).
+Additionally, [internships are available at Julia Computing](https://jobs.juliacomputing.com/jobs/ndvlJz9fHYcr/machine-learning-intern-remote).

 ## Scientific Machine Learning (SciML) and "Small" Neural Networks

 SimpleChains.jl is a library developed by Julia Computing and PumasAI in collaboration with Roche and the University of Maryland, Baltimore.
 The purpose of SimpleChains.jl is to be as fast as possible for small neural networks.
 This is because SimpleChains.jl originated as a solution for the DeepPumas product for scientific machine learning (SciML) in clinical pharmacology.
 In this domain, small neural networks are combined with known nonlinear mixed effects models (statistical models with differential equations) to discover previously unknown mechanisms and prognostic factors.
 For a short introduction to how this is done, check out the following video by Niklas Korsbo: